 We live in a digital world.
 Most of our communication, especially at the university, is now conducted through digital technology.
-There are significant differences in how we consume print versus digital media and these need to be taken into account in our communication.
+There are significant differences in how we consume print versus digital media, and these differences need to be taken into account as we create our communication.

-The need for the UMass Amherst brand to be consistently applied, from type to photography to tone, is as critical in an email, social network or website as it is in print.
+The need for the UMass Amherst brand to be consistently applied, from type treatment to photography to tone, is as critical in an email, social network, or website as it is in print.

 All official UMass Amherst websites must adhere to the guidelines for: responsive design, top banner, favicon, page title, and page footer.
 Learn more about our web guidelines.

-In order to meet its values of diversity and inclusiveness, the University of Massachusetts Amherst is committed to making its website accessible to all.
-All new websites hosted on umass.edu are reviewed for ADA and Brand compliance.
+In order to uphold its values of diversity and inclusiveness, UMass Amherst is committed to making its website accessible to all.
+All new websites hosted on umass.edu are reviewed for ADA and brand compliance.

-For more information about accessibility best practices and to get additional assistance, visit the University Accessibility website.
+For more information about accessibility best practices and to obtain additional assistance, visit the

-Icons can enrich even sparse content by giving it greater substance, enabling effective communication without being wordy.
+Icons can enrich even sparse content, giving it greater substance and enabling effective communication.
 Font Awesome is our approved icon set.
 Learn more about using icons.

-Learn more about email tone and recommended email signature format.
+Learn more about the tone for emails and the recommended format for an email signature format.

 A PowerPoint template is available that uses the approved UMass Amherst wordmark and typography.
 See a sample and download the file.